 (2004), as well as the STAXI-2.
 Spearman Rho correlations found a relationship between how

 women express anger and how likely they feel other women would react in a similar manner.

 Comparisons were made and correlations were also found between how appropriate women

 gauge different anger responses, how likely they felt other women would engage in a similar

 manner, and women's own anger expression style.
 Implications for practice and future research

 Praill, Nancy, "An Evaluation Of Women's Attitudes Towards Anger In Other Women And The Impact Of Such On Their Own Anger Expression Style" (2010).
 Wayne State University Theses.
-Paper 25.
+25.